JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Discontinued Running Builds Node

 The [Running Builds Node](https://confluence.jetbrains.com/display/TCD18/Configuring+Running+Builds+Node) is discontinued.
-In a multinode setup, you can instead [configure a secondary node](configuring-secondary-node.md) with the "_Processing data produced by running builds_" responsibility.
-Read more on the [Multinode Setup](multinode-setup.md#running-builds-node-discontinued) page.
+In a multinode setup, you can instead [configure a secondary node](multinode-setup.md) with the "_Processing data produced by running builds_" responsibility.

 ### Automatic management of git fetch memory